mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 - Session management with tokens
 - Failed login attempt tracking (flags 5+ failures)
 - **NEW:** MFA enforcement tracking system with 30-day grace periods
-- **NEW:** Rate limiting to prevent brute force attacks
+- **NEW:** Rate limiting to prevent brute force attacks (100 req/min)
 - **NEW:** Security event logging for all authentication attempts
+- **NEW:** Automated threat detection for brute force and credential stuffing

 **NOT Implemented:**
 - Active MFA enforcement (tracking system ready, enforcement optional)
 - CAPTCHA on login
-- Automatic account lockout after failed attempts (requires manual admin action)
+- Automatic account lockout after failed attempts (system detects and alerts, requires manual admin action)
 - Biometric authentication

 **Reality:** Password security is strong with comprehensive tracking and monitoring.
 MFA tracking infrastructure is in place and can be activated when needed.
 Rate limiting provides protection against brute force attacks.
+Automated detection alerts admins to suspicious activity.
 This is now suitable for compliance-focused law firms.

 ---